ikfoundation.org

 ESSAYS No: XIX | May 14, 2014 | By Viveka Hansen

 Textiles woven in double interlocked tapestry are some of the many household items mentioned in southern Swedish estate inventories during the period from 1700 to 1850.
 These records are important complementary sources for the studies of the farmers’ homes’ furnishing textiles, among many other aspects of the individual family’s conditions and financial circumstances.
 A large number of said inventories were studied to be able to give a conclusion for the recorded textiles of this type; based on the extent of the possessions, position of the owners, the fabrics value etc and at the same time compare with other relevant source material.
-This essay aiming to give an in-depth study of double interlocked tapestries from Oxie district close to Malmö in Skåne.
+This essay aims to give an in-depth study of double interlocked tapestries from the Oxie district close to Malmö in Skåne.

 Undated map – probably first half of the 19th century – depicting Oxie district in southernmost Sweden.
 (Owner: private).
 Photo: The IK Foundation, London.Undated map – probably first half of the 19th century – depicting Oxie district in southernmost Sweden.
 (Owner: private).
 Photo: The IK Foundation, London.